ogennaisrael01/socila_media_API/README.md

 - **Following System**
   - Follow and unfollow users
-  - List followers and following
+  - List followers and followiing

-  Still in progress